 Slalom awarded perfect score for Corporate Equality Index

-2017 update: For the third year running, Slalom was proud to be named a best place to work for LGBT equality by the Human Rights Campaign (HRC) Foundation.
-We received a perfect score on the 2017 Corporate Equality Index.
+2018 update: For the fourth year running, Slalom was proud to be named a best place to work for LGBT equality by the Human Rights Campaign (HRC) Foundation.
+We received a perfect score on the 2018 Corporate Equality Index.
 We’re honored to be awarded this continued recognition from the Human Rights Campaign Foundation.

 Slalom earns top marks for LGBT support

 Slalom has earned the Human Rights Campaign (HRC) Foundation’s top score for its support of equal rights for lesbian, gay, bisexual, and transgender people.